Pular720/youlepeng.github.io/content/authors/admin/_index.md

     date_end: 2024-08
     summary: |
       Responsibilities include:
-      - Designed the interview outline, conducted fieldwork for three months in 13 counties of 4 provinces in China, and interviewed fisheries administration officials and fishermen
+      - Designed the interview outline and conducted fieldwork for three months in 13 counties of 4 provinces in China as well as interviewed fisheries administration officials and fishermen
       - Compiled and summarised preliminary recording data and policy documents
-      - Wrote a 60,000 research report accepted by Ministry of Agriculture and Rural Affairs
+      - Wrote a 60000 research report accepted by Ministry of Agriculture and Rural Affairs
  - position: Research on Reorganisation of Conflict Mediation in Suzhou Grassroots Governance
     company_name: Research Assistant supervised by Prof.Xianxing Tang
     date_start: 2023-05